Airline Dispatchers Federation.

 Dale Gentry - Southwest Airlines

-page down for answer:
+page down for the answer:

 This VOR is located in the United States.